 11.4.1.
-APPLICATION
+Application

-No later than 4:30 p.m. on the first Tuesday in October, the faculty member shall electronically submit his/her proposal for a specified faculty development program.
+No later than 4:30 p.m. on the first Tuesday in October, the faculty member shall electronically submit the proposal for a specified faculty development program.
 A faculty member may apply for more than one program.
-Applications for summer fellowships and project grants must be given to the department chair or program director and to the chair of the Faculty Benefits Committee.
-Sabbatical applications must be given to the department chair or program director, the college dean, and to the chair of the Faculty Senate Benefits Committee.
+Applications for summer fellowships and project grants must be given to the department chair/school director or program director and to the chair of the Faculty Senate Benefits Committee.
+Sabbatical applications must be given to the department chair/school director or program director, the college dean, and to the chair of the Faculty Senate Benefits Committee.
+In colleges where there is no department or school, the dean or a designee will function as department chair in these processes.

-Each application must comply with the proposal criteria and format established by the Faculty Benefits Committee and approved by the Faculty Senate.
+Each application must comply with the proposal criteria and format established by the Faculty Senate Benefits Committee and approved by the Faculty Senate.